section-engineering-education/engineering-education/content/articles/quantum-ai/index.md

 - Classical decision issues are stated in decision trees, and quantum methods for decision problems are based on them.
 Forming branches from particular places is one way to get at the solutions.
 The effectiveness of this strategy declines when each problem is too complicated to be handled by splitting it into two.
 Quantum algorithms centered on Hamiltonian time evolution are quicker than random marches in solving issues represented by a set of decision trees.

 ### Milestones for quantum AI
 Even though quantum AI is still a young field of study, advances in quantum computing increase quantum AI's potential, yet the AI sector must reach certain milestones to develop the technology.
-The milestones can be summed up as follows:
+The milestones are as follows:
-1. Quantum computing devices that are less error-prone and very powerful
+- Quantum computing devices that are less error-prone and very powerful.
-2. Open-source analysis and training frameworks are widely used.
+- Open-source analysis and training frameworks are widely used.
-3. A large and well-trained developer ecosystem
+- A large and well-trained developer ecosystem.
-4. Quantum computing surpasses classical computing in intriguing AI applications.
+- Quantum computing surpasses classical computing in intriguing AI applications.

 These crucial stages will pave the way for future quantum AI advancements.

-### Examples of Quantum AI Applications
+### Examples of quantum AI applications
-#### Quantum AI crypto Bot
+#### Quantum AI crypto bot
 Quantum AI Crypto Bot is a technology developed using quantum methods that enables you to earn money online by betting on foreign exchange, market indices, and cryptocurrencies.
 This trading method is well known as cryptocurrency trading.
 The crypto bot is effective as it has all its activities automated.
 It uses Artificial Intelligence to facilitate more accurate trading.
-The site uses blockchain's version of Smart Contracts to enhance its user's security and also provides a streamlined dispute resolution mechanism.
+The site uses blockchain's version of Smart Contracts to enhance its user's security and provides a streamlined dispute resolution mechanism.

-#### How Quantum AI Checks Crypto Markets
+#### How quantum AI Checks crypto markets
 As the name suggests, Quantum AI merges artificial intelligence with trade to provide exact results.
 It uses quantum computing to analyze many information streams at the same time.
 It allows quicker and more accurate decisions.
 This trading technique is built on volatility rather than price appreciation.
 Hence profits may be achieved even when prices decline.
 The Quantum-based robot performs all the work for you since it is automated.
 To get started, create a free Quantum AI account.
-After you sign up, you'll have access to Quantum AI's pro services, which will enhance your trading process and raise your profits.
+After you sign up, you will have access to Quantum AI's pro services, which will enhance your trading process and raise your profits.

 ### Conclusion
 At the moment, a typical home computer is incapable of processing enormous volumes of data at once.
 Quantum computers may be capable of reaching into an extensive database and delivering an evaluation in seconds; with this, we can discover patterns within a short period using quantum technology.

 ### Further Reading
 - [Google's Quantum AI](https://quantumai.google/)
 - [Quantum Trading bot](https://quantum-ai.io/)